Phobos-developers/Phobos/README.md

 2. Place those files in the game folder (where your `gamemd.exe` is located).
 3. To launch the game with Phobos (and all other installed Syringe-compatible engine extensions including Ares) you need to execute `Syringe.exe "gamemd.exe" [command line arguments for gamemd.exe]` in command line (omit arguments if you don't need any). `RunAres.bat` from Ares package does the same so you may use that as well.

 If you already use Ares in your mod, you just need to drop Phobos files mentioned above in your game folder, Syringe will load Phobos automatically.
+This also applies to mods using XNA client with Syringe; if your mod doesn't use Syringe and Ares (or you just haven't set up the client) yet we recommend to use [CnCNet client mod base by Starkku](https://github.com/Starkku/cncnet-client-mod-base) which is compatible with Ares and Phobos out of the box.

 By default Phobos doesn't do any very noticeable changes except a few bugfixes.
 To learn how to use Phobos features head over to [official documentation](https://phobos.readthedocs.io).